 The group was informed that the money the Queensland’s club spent on social media by using Matthew Totani from South Australia was well worth it with the wrap up video being released on the 27th of October.
 This video will be made available to all clubs to use as a promotional tool and to show what the Nationals are about.

-All competitors were asked if they would be going to the nationals in 2023 in Western Australia. virtually all the competitors that were asked said they would not be attending the WA nationals due to the distance, the cost and to time consuming.
+All competitors were asked if they would be going to the nationals in 2023 in Western Australia.
+Virtually all the competitors that were asked said they would not be attending the WA nationals due to the distance; the cost and it would be to time consuming.
 The dilemma for most of the competitors would be that they would have to give up two weeks which is extremely hard to do.

-The Victorian delegate added that the feeling would be that the momentum gained by the last nationals in Queensland would be lost with the Nationals being in WA and suggested to have a look at a different state.
-The Victorian delegate stated that it would be disappointing if WA word to lose the nationals but we need to look at the category as a whole.
-The president they informed the group that he had been approached by a senior person very high up in Motorsport had made an approach to him.
-This approach was to get sponsors and sponsorship make the event extremely viable with the proviso being that the event must be ran on the east coast of Australia.
+The Victorian delegate added that the momentum gained by the last nationals in Queensland could be lost with the Nationals being in WA and suggested to have a look at a different state.
+The Victorian delegate stated that it would be disappointing if WA were to lose the Nationals but we need to look at the category as a whole.
+The President informed the group that he had been approached by a senior person very high up in Motorsport had made an approach to him.
+This approach was to get sponsors and sponsorship to make the event extremely viable with the proviso being that the event must be ran on the east coast of Australia.
 This would allow the event to generate funds to help run CERA over the12 months but also employ a part time person for the organisation of the Nationals event.
 President asked this particular person to provide a proposal that could be sent out to the states for discussion

-SA delegate commented to the group that he was not aware of any South Australians that would be going to the nationals as their preference is to go to NT in 2023 due to one of the competitors owning Haulage truck that was going NT.
-Victorian delegate said just transportation costs alone would be around $2,500 and the QLD delegate said the WA trip would be a more costly and longer haul than going to Tasmania fore their members.
+SA Delegate commented to the group that he was not aware of any South Australians that would be going to the Nationals as their preference is to go to NT in 2023 due to one of the competitors owning Haulage truck that was going NT.
+Victorian Delegate said just transportation costs alone would be around $2,500 and the QLD delegate said the WA trip would be a more costly and longer haul than going to Tasmania for their members.

-Discussion continued over a host for the 2024 nationals with the owner overwhelming support going to NSW to host the event during that year.
-The other common consensus was that if Nationals are to be held in states that have a longer and more costlier haulage component they need to be followed up in the next year by a state that would have a shorter haulage and travel cost.
+Discussion continued over a host for the 2024 Nationals with the over overwhelming support going to NSW to host the event during that year.
+The other common consensus was that if Nationals are to be held in states that have a longer and costlier haulage component they need to be followed up in the next year by a state that would have a shorter haulage and travel cost.

 Engine Sealers Meeting

-Plan is to have Engine sealers meetings early in the year direct is an update and to address the sealing of gearboxes. this will be organised once all states have held AGM's with either new or existing delegates being appointed.
+Plan is to have Engine sealers meetings early in the year as an update and to address the sealing of gearboxes.
+This will be organised once all states have held AGM's with either new or existing Delegates being appointed.

 Supashock I P information